keysim/gearobot/README.md

 ---|---
 [Simon menard](keysim.fr) | [Vireth Thach sok](vireth.com)

-We are two Epitech students this project is only for our BJTU projects.
-Somes ideas came from the leekwar community and my wonderfull girlfriend.
+**A special thanks to the leekwar community and my wonderful girlfriend who give me some ideas.**

-I'm open to receive more ideas from anybody.
-For that, you just need to answer to the issues Github section on this ticket :
+You can submit your ideas if you want to help, just answer to this ticket :

 >[Yes, I have awesome ideas for the game !](https://github.com/keysim/gearobot/issues/1)